Josh Jung Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The 7.4 strikeouts per nine innings compiled by the Athletics pitching staff ranks 29th in MLB.
+- The pitching staff for the Athletics has a collective 7.3 K/9, the second-worst in the league.

-- The Athletics have a 7.53 team ERA that ranks last across all league pitching staffs.
+- The Athletics have an 8.08 team ERA that ranks last among all MLB pitching staffs.

-- The Athletics give up the most home runs in baseball (35 total, 1.8 per game).
+- The Athletics allow the most home runs in baseball (39 total, 1.9 per game).

-- Fujinami (0-3 with an 11.37 ERA and 10 strikeouts in 12 2/3 innings pitched) makes the start for the Athletics, his fourth of the season.
+- The Athletics are sending Muller (0-1) to the mound to make his fifth start of the season.
+He is 0-1 with a 7.23 ERA and 14 strikeouts in 18 2/3 innings pitched.

-- In his last time out -- in relief on Saturday -- the righty tossed 2/3 innings against the Texas Rangers while surrendering hits.
+- The left-hander's last appearance was on Tuesday against the Chicago Cubs, when he tossed four innings, surrendering six earned runs while giving up 13 hits.

-- The 29-year-old has an ERA of 11.37, with 7.1 strikeouts per nine innings, in three games this season.
-Opponents have a .245 batting average against him.
+- The 25-year-old has an ERA of 7.23, with 6.7 strikeouts per nine innings, in four games this season.
+Opponents are batting .346 against him.

 © 2023 Data Skrive.
 All rights reserved.